andrewkaczynski/openshift-solutions/solutions/ingress-nginx/ingress-nginx.md

 # Ingress-Nginx

-This solutions shows how to install ingress-nginx, an open source ingress-controller on OpenShift cluster
+This solution shows how to install the ingress-nginx, an open source ingress-controller on the OpenShift cluster

 [https://github.com/kubernetes/ingress-nginx](https://github.com/kubernetes/ingress-nginx)

 ## Prerequisites

 Installation was tested with versions:
-- ingress-nginx v1.10.0
+- ingress-nginx v1.9.6
-- helm chart 4.10.0
+- helm chart 4.9.1
-- helm cli >= 3.0
 - OpenShift 3 or 4

 Cluster requirements
 - Min 3x worker nodes for ingress-nginx controller copies.
-- Worker nodes labeled with ingress-controller=ingress-nginx.
+- Worker nodes labeled with **ingress-controller=ingress-nginx**.
 - External load balancer with direct access to worker nodes IPs and ports in range 30000-32767.

+Installation environment:
+- Linux (preferably) or Windows-based system
+- oc or kubectl cli (they can be used interchangeably)
+- helm cli >= 3.0

 Diagram:

 ![ingress-nginx schema](ingress-nginx-openshift.drawio.png "ingress-nginx")

-The following images should be transferred to locally available registry if cluster nodes have not direct access to internet:
+The following images should be transferred to the locally available registry if cluster nodes do not have direct access to the internet:
-- registry.k8s.io/ingress-nginx/controller:v1.10.0
-- registry.k8s.io/ingress-nginx/kube-webhook-certgen:v1.4.1
+- registry.k8s.io/ingress-nginx/controller:v1.9.4

-The instruction of how to transfer images to local repository is available at: [Copy images from public registries to local one](../podman/podman-copy-images.md)
+The instructions on how to transfer images to the local repository are available at: [Copy images from public registries to local one](../podman/podman-copy-images.md)

 ## Installation